mohamed-morsey/BlueHarvestBank/README.md

 Currently, the application supports managing customers, accounts and transactions.
 However, the application can be extended easily to support more entities, e.g. credit cards.

-The following objectives were taken into consideration while designing and implementing the banking application:
+The application has the following features:

 1. **Extensibility**: A generic interface called *"CrudService"* that incorporates the basic CRUD (create, read, update, and delete) operations.
 This interface is implemented by *"CustomerService"* and *"AccountService"*